 Attribute Description api_level API compatibility level.
-(Lock server output to a specified server level.) charset Charset for Unicode servers. client P4CLIENT, the name of the client workspace to use. cwd Current working directory. disable tmp_cleanup Disable cleanup of temporary objects. encoding Encoding to use when receiving strings from a non-Unicode server.
+(Lock server output to a specified server level.) charset Charset for Unicode servers. client P4CLIENT , the name of the client workspace to use. cwd Current working directory. disable tmp_cleanup Disable cleanup of temporary objects. encoding Encoding to use when receiving strings from a non-Unicode server.
 If unset, use UTF8.
 Can be set to a legal Python encoding, or to raw to receive Python bytes instead of Unicode strings.
-Requires Python 3. errors An array containing the error messages received during execution of the last command. exception The exception level of the P4 instance.
-Values can be: level 0 : no exceptions are raised.
+Requires Python 3. errors An array containing the error messages received during execution of the last command. exception level The exception level of the P4 instance.
+Values can be: 0 : no exceptions are raised.
 1 : only errors are raised as exceptions.
 2 : warnings are also raised as exceptions.
 The default value is 2. handler An output handler. host P4HOST, the name of the host used. ignore_file The path of the ignore file, P4IGNORE . input Input for the next command.
-Can be a string, a list or a dictionary. input for the next command.
-Can be a string, a not of a distibility. maxlocktime MaxLockTime used for all following commands maxlocktime maxresults MaxLockTime used for all following commands maxresults MaxLockTime used for all following commands MaxResults used for all following commands maxresults maxscanrows MaxLockTime used for all following commands MaxResults used for all following commands MaxScanRows used for all following commands. maxresults maxscanrows messages p4config MaxLockTime used for all following commands MaxResults used for all following commands MaxScanRows used for all following commands.
-An array of P4.Message objects, one for each message sent by the server.
-The location of the configuration file used (P4CONFIG).
-This attribute is readmaxresults maxscanrows messages p4config file MaxLockTime used for all following commands MaxResults used for all following commands MaxScanRows used for all following commands.
-An array of P4.Message objects, one for each message sent by the server.
-The location of the configuration file used (P4CONFIG).
-This attribute is read-only.
+Can be a string, a list or a dictionary. maxlocktime MaxLockTime used for all following commands maxresults MaxResults used for all following commands.
+This command must be set before the connection is made.
+If the command is set after the connection is made, the command is ignored. maxscanrows MaxScanRows used for all following commands. messages An array of P4.Message objects, one for each message sent by the server.